-- The Manitoba-Minnesota Transmission Project includes: - construction of a 500-kV AC transmission line in southeastern Manitoba - - upgrades to associated stations at Dorsey, Riel, and Glenboro - The transmission line will travel to one of three border crossings. - The project will connect at the Minnesota border to the Great Northern Transmission Line, constructed by Minnesota Power - Anticipated in-service date is 2020. - Estimated cost is \$350 million.
+- The Manitoba-Minnesota Transmission Project includes: - construction of a 500-kV AC transmission line in southeastern Manitoba - upgrades to associated stations at Dorsey, Riel, and Glenboro - The transmission line will travel to the preferred border crossing located south of Piney. - The project will connect at the Minnesota border to the Great Northern Transmission Line, constructed by Minnesota Power - Anticipated in-service date is 2020. - Estimated cost is \$350 million.